What is Neurofeedback?

 One of the greatest contributions of this treatment technique has been in the area of learning disorders, ADD / ADHD, and more globally, enhancement of cognitive functions and academic skills.
 For many parents who had limited choices when it came to treatment options for such disorders, this method has proven to offer new options for rapid and relatively permanent changes in the areas of cognition, behavioral problems, affective regulation, and social adaptation and function.

-In addition, for many adults who have been suffering from ADD / ADHD, learning disabilities, traumatic brain injury (TBI), and mood disorders (depression, and affective disorders), anxiety disorders, the use of neurofeedback in conjunction with cognitive behavioral therapy and other treatment interventions used at our center have proven to be a very successful element in our comprehensive approach to treatment and retraining brain and autonomic functions.
+In addition, for many adults who have been suffering from ADD / ADHD, learning disabilities, traumatic brain injury (TBI), mood disorders (depression, and affective disorders), and anxiety disorders, the use of neurofeedback in conjunction with cognitive behavioral therapy and other treatment interventions used at our center have proven to be a very successful element in our comprehensive approach to treatment and retraining brain and autonomic functions.

 How is Neurofeedback done?